-Graduates may request a special parking permit from the front desk of Weizenblatt Hall December 14 or at the Commencement Rehearsal for any friends and family members in need of accessible parking.
+Graduates may request a special parking permit on May 10 from the front desk of Weizenblatt Hall or at the Commencement Rehearsal for any friends and family members in need of accessible parking.
 Accessible parking is limited and available on a first-come, first-served basis.
 Parts of University Heights (between the Bulldog statue and Rhoades-Robinson/Zeis) might be closed to those without accessible parking permits or handicap placards.
 Transportation and Public Safety staff will be available upon arrival to direct guests to the appropriate parking areas.
 Carpooling is encouraged.

 Upon arrival, guests will be directed to available parking, and then may opt for a short walk, or use one of several shuttles that will be circulating University Heights.

-Accessible seating for guests is available in Kimmel Arena.
 Guests with limited mobility may see any usher or volunteer for assistance in locating accessible seating.
 Volunteers will be on hand to assist guests with seating.

-In the event of severe weather, weather information and any emergency announcements will be posted online and available through Bulldog Alert – UNC Asheville’s emergency information system.
+Weather information and any emergency announcements will be posted online and available through Bulldog Alert – UNC Asheville’s emergency information system.